tony-waters/tony-waters.github.io/_posts/2026-08-28-resiance4j-bulkhead.md

 ## Conclusion

 In this demo, the intentionally slow email service causes the order API to pile up behind it.
-Adding a bulkhead made that behavior visible, and protects the calling service.
-But what happens to the work that did not run?
-For order confirmation emails, losing one might be annoying but recoverable.
-For payments, stock reservations, refunds, account changes, or anything with financial or legal consequences, simply returning a fallback and moving on would be dangerous.

-In a real system, rejected work usually needs a durable path.
-The bulkhead protects the application doing the call from overload, but it does not decide what should happen to rejected work.
+Adding a bulkhead makes this behavior visible, and protects the calling service.

 ## <a name="notes"></a>Notes
 1. In Resilience4j, a `semaphore bulkhead` does this without creating its own threads; it simply acts as a concurrency gate, whereas a `thread-pool bulkhead` provides stronger isolation by running the protected work on a dedicated bounded thread pool.
 I use a semaphore in this example.